 Established in 2003, the University of Louisville’s Doctoral Program in Humanities is a four-year course of study providing rigorous interdisciplinary training in the Humanities.

 Housed in the Department of Comparative Humanities, its Faculty belongs to many departments across the University.
 Our students have the possibility to work with research-active scholars, artists, and writers across the Humanities, the Social Sciences, Studio Arts, Medicine, Law, and more.
-A specialization in Medical Humanities will be available starting in the 2021–2022 academic year.
+A specialization in Medical Humanities is also available.
+Details on this dual-degree program can be found here.